sanoop12/Trajectory-GitHub-Task/README.md

 1. And numbered
 2. Lists just start with a number

-For Bold, Italics and Code just wrap your text with the right charecters **Bold** and _Italic_ and `Code` text
+For Bold, Italics and Code just wrap your text with the right characters **Bold** and _Italic_ and `Code` text

 For links and Images the text/alt-text goes inside the square brackets and link inside the the braces